Marcin-The-Pythonist/Marcin-The-Pythonist/README.md

 ###

 <p align="left">I'm a teleinformatics student at Westpomeranian University of Technology.
-I'm learning to program microcontrollers, diagnose and design fibre optics, and computer networking.<br><br>Before starting my journey at the university I taught myself programming in Python.
+I learn to program microcontrollers, diagnose and design fibre optics, and study computer networking.<br><br>Before starting my journey at the university I taught myself programming in Python.
 I know how to leverage the power of Python libraries to scrape, clean, visualize and analyze data.</p>

 ###